The actuarial education program in Australia is made up of Foundation, Associateship and Fellowship.

 - distance examination through the Institute and Faculty of Actuaries in the UK; or

 - credit transfer from another actuarial society.

-Part II is an innovative means for learning how to apply actuarial skills to a range of problems in commercial and business environments.
+The Associateship Program is an innovative means for learning how to apply actuarial skills to a range of problems in commercial and business environments.
 This program is taught by the accredited universities and completed directly with the Actuaries Institute.

-Part III is offered by distance through the Actuaries Institute.
-It builds on Part I and II, where students learn concepts, processes and technical skills.
-Part III teaches students how to apply those skills and complete studies in specialist areas of practice.
+The Fellowship Program is offered by distance through the Actuaries Institute.
+It builds on the Foundation and Associateship Programs, where students learn concepts, processes and technical skills.
+The Fellowship Program teaches students how to apply those skills and complete studies in specialist areas of practice.

 Becoming an Actuary – Associate or Fellow?

 As an Associate you can call yourself an Actuary but there are some differences.

 By becoming a Fellow, you will reach the pinnacle of the actuarial profession.
 You’ll also be eligible for statutory roles and enhance your subject matter expertise.

 To find out more, see How Do I Qualify?